maxboeck/mxb/src/posts/making-a-gigposter/2020-02-20-making-a-gigposter.md

 ## Concept

-The hardest part for me is always coming up with a good idea.
-A gigposter is a mixture of information and art - and should be tailored to the general vibe of the band/show.
+The hardest part for me is coming up with a good idea.
+Much like a website, a gigposter is a mixture of information and art - and should be tailored to the general vibe of the band/show.
 That being said, there really are no rules as to which motives fit which genre.
 You get to freely explore different ideas and concepts.

 I usually start with a few crudely-drawn pencil sketches of possible motives.
 Just shoot these out real quick and let your mind wander - you can care about making them look good later.
-You can draw inspiration from anywhere: art, nature, architecture, movies... whatever captures your attention.
+You can get inspiration from anywhere: art, nature, architecture, movies... whatever captures your attention.

 <figure class="extend">
     <img src="{{ 'sketch.jpg' | media(page) }}" width="752" height="475" alt="initial pencil sketches on a notepad" style="border: 1px solid #BBB" />
-    <figcaption>initial sketches</figcaption>
+    <figcaption>some initial sketches</figcaption>
 </figure>

 For this one, I liked the idea of referencing a famous painting, ["The Son of Man"](https://en.wikipedia.org/wiki/The_Son_of_Man) by René Magritte.
 It's the one with the apple in front of a man's face - you might know it.

 I thought I could take the concept of the faceless, anonymous person and put a twist on it.
 I also knew I wanted fire in there somehow to symbolize Rage against the Machine's anger and spirit of revolution, so I drew a lit match instead of the apple.

-It really doesn't have to be clever or deep or anything though, it's a fucking poster, not an arts degree. 🧐 I just liked the visual and thought it would go well with the vibe, so that's what I used.
+_It really doesn't have to be clever or deep or anything though, it's a fucking poster, not an arts degree. 🧐 I just liked the visual and thought it would go well with the vibe, so that's what I used._

 ## Illustration